-md5im-1.2.0.zip (68K) a zipped hfs disk image and checksum file.
+md5im-1.2.0.zip (info) a zipped hfs disk image and checksum file.
 The disk image can be mounted with Mini vMac.
 Includes source code.

 Md5Im is an application to use in Mini vMac (version 3.0.0 or later) to calculate or verify an md5 checksum of a file located on the real computer.
 (It combines the functionality of the Md5Fl and ImportFl applications.)